 The cult of Cantona at Elland Road was also fading rapidly.
 Angrily reacting to being subbed off during a European Cup match against Rangers at Ibrox, Cantona sensed a deeply mistrusting manager in Wilkinson, and the relationship that had simultaneously revived Cantona’s career while thrusting Leeds to the status of champions had imploded irreconcilably.
 Cantona was granted leave to France but when he returned, things had soured immeasurably.
 Cantona moped and sulked in the dressing room until one day he filed an official transfer request to the Leeds head office, specifically signalling a desire to move to one of the Yorkshire club’s three main rivals; Manchester United, Liverpool or Arsenal.

 So it was that in November 1992, Cantona’s adventure in West Yorkshire came to an abrupt halt.
 An acrimonious departure from one the biggest clubs in England may usually spell an end to a footballer’s career in the country, but not Eric.
-For him, it was merely an uneasy juncture during his time in England that, more than anything, poisoned his opinion of Leeds United Football Club.
+For him, it was merely an uneasy juncture during his time in England that, more than anything, poisoned his opinion of Leeds United.
 He had felt deeply let down by Wilkinson, after the Frenchman had initially repaid his manager’s trust in emphatic fashion by changing the forecast at Elland Road to raining goals.

 His new manager was another hardened disciplinarian, but one who would show his pedigree for man-management skills by forming a special bond with the occasionally wayward striker; that man was, of course, Alex Ferguson.
-The story of how Cantona ended up sitting next to Ferguson in a press conference, nodding his head while his new manager praised his latest acquisition and how the £1 million man would shape the identity, philosophy and success of Manchester United in the Premier League era, is one of the greatest tales in the club’s folklore.
+The story of how Cantona ended up sitting next to Ferguson in a press conference, nodding his head while his new manager praised his latest acquisition and how the £1m man would shape the identity, philosophy and success of Manchester United in the Premier League era, is one of the greatest tales in the club’s folklore.

 With United desperate for goals – having drawn blanks in four out of their previous five games – Ferguson went to his chairman Martin Edwards and made his thoughts clear: he needed a new talisman up front.
 Suddenly, the phone rang.
-It was the Leeds chairman Bill Fotherby enquiring about the availability of Manchester’s Irish left-back Dennis Irwin.
+It was the Leeds chairman Bill Fotherby enquiring about the availability of Manchester’s Irish left-back Denis Irwin.

 At Old Trafford, Cantona finally found his home and, in Alex Ferguson, he had finally found a mentor who sufficiently appreciated his talents as well as accepting his idiosyncrasies; in Manchester United, he had finally found a club at which he could forge his legacy.
 Just as he had proved the catalytic element in Leeds’ title-winning charge the previous season, the explosive striker completed the jigsaw for Ferguson’s dynasty at United.
 The Scot’s tenure at United had not been entirely smooth following his appointment in 1986, but an FA Cup success in 1990 plus a European Cup Winners’ Cup triumph a year later suggested United were on the brink of greatness once again following nearly three decades in the wilderness.
 Cantona was the decisive factor in completing the process.